CreamElDudJafar/Pokemon_Celebrations/README.md

 - Pret and Pret Discord.
 Tons of nice people, advice and are the reason I started this project.
 - Dannye- For his amazing work on Pret with the disassembly.
 Used his EXP Bar, and a lot of other features he created.
 Also gave a lot of insight and explained things at a slow pace.
 He created so many features I can’t keep track.
 But I will gladly add in any and all for you!!!
 Thank You for the help!
-- Vortiene- For sprites, updates/code from PURERGB, GBC Colorsm backported, Bag Space increase, Shorter Elevator Time, and explanation on confusing parts of code.
+- Vortiene- For sprites, updates/code from PURERGB, GBC Colors backported, Rainbow Color Palette Beta, Bag Space increase, Shorter Elevator Time, and explanation on confusing parts of code.
 Thank You for feeling like your available 24/7.
 - JoJoBear13- for his using his Trainer AI code along with Vortienes, Pokeyellow audio and GBC colors/color attacks and pokeballs backported, Coin Observer, and a lot of QOL features from Shin-PokeRed.
 The female sprite is based on his original girl character.
 We kept it.
 - RainbowMetalPigeon- For the Port PC code, and again for the help and patience with building this game.
 TRY HIS EXTREME YELLOW.
 -CRZ-Shadows- and Yellow Legacy Team: A lot of QOL changes came from ideas or code used in there game.
 See their Github for all there amazing changes.